folio-org/folio-analytics/sql/report_queries/item_count/README.md

   ## Filters

   #### Hardcoded filters (assumptions; in the where clause):
-* Excludes: e-resources; suppressed instance records, and suppressed holdings records (when field becomes available).
+* Excludes: e-resources; suppressed instance records, suppressed holdings records, and suppressed item records.

 <details>
   <summary>Click to read more!</summary>